* Bund futures recoup most of last week’s losses

 By Emelia Sithole-Matarise

-Western countries have warned they could slap sanctions on Russia, the world’s biggest oil producer, if it resorts to military force in Ukraine.
+Ukraine mobilised for war after Putin’s declaration, which increased tensions with the West.
+Western countries have warned they could slap sanctions on the world’s biggest oil producer if it uses military force on its neighbour following the overthrow last week of Ukraine’s pro-Russian president.

 While the inflation data is expected to stay the ECB’s hand at Thursday’s meeting, money markets expect it to loosen policy later this year if price pressures remain weak as forecast.

-This contrasted sharply with a year ago when lower-rated euro zone bonds were vulnerable to a sell-off whenever investors’ appetite for riskier assets soured.
+This a sharp contrast to just year ago when lower-rated euro zone bonds were vulnerable to a sell-off whenever investors’ appetite for riskier assets soured.